My First Sound Collage: Escape Mechanism

 But that's how it started.
 Listening to the same source materials, over and over and over and tweaking lots of tiny, little edits, over and over and over, with an eye towards making a collage.

 Eventually, connections between all the different parts started to come into focus, like with any collage.
-There were no real, natural patterns, that I could see, but I came to see how I could fake some…
+There weren't many obvious patterns to follow, that I could see, but I came to see how I could fake some…

-I realized ways to string certain parts together, strategically, combined with other parts, and changing the times and days mentioned, to make it sound as though the Doctor had been stuck there, overnight, just playing music on the radio, before even the morning show had started, and with him in some kind of crisis, too...
+I started stringing parts together, strategically, combined with other pieces, changing the times and days mentioned, and other things, to make it sound as though the Doctor was stuck there, overnight, just playing music on the radio, and then the morning show, and into the afternoon, and with him in some kind of crisis, too.

-And for some reason he just stays in the booth, all day, working a triple shift, during a snowstorm.
-I made that the reason.
-He was covering shifts for his fellow, snowbound DJs... playing the music he had always played, plus.
+And for some reason he just stays in the booth, all day, announcing and playing music for about 12 hours, during a big snowstorm.
+I decided that was the reason.
+He was covering shifts for his fellow, snowbound DJs... playing the music he always played, plus.

-And it rocked.
-I credited that to him, or the show’s producers, but I was secretly thinking, maybe I'd contributed more than I actually had, because I was very aware of how much work had gone into the collaging of all the audio sources.
-But that didn't always have anything to do, really, with the music working as well as it did...
+And it rocked and I credited that to him, or the show’s producers, but I was secretly thinking, maybe I'd contributed more than I actually had.
+I was very aware of how much work had gone into the collaging of all the audio sources.
+But that didn't always have a lot to do, really, with the music working as well as it did...

 So, you can see, probably, why the next one was harder.
 My hand wasn't being held, in quite the same way.
 I didn't fully realize just how important that music direction had been.